-In their teams ask students to agree what the brief specifies in relation to:
+Show Design Ventura Brief film [film will be live in September 2018] In their teams ask students to agree what the brief specified in relation to:

-The target audience
+- The target audience

-The business context for the product and what kinds of things are sold there Sustainability
+- The business context for the design and what kinds of products are sold there

+- Sustainability

-Costing and budget
+- Costing and budget

-Manufacturing
+- Manufacturing

-Discuss the feedback with the group and agree on the 5 most important points from the Design Ventura brief.
+Discuss the feedback with the group and agree on the 5 most important points from the Ventura Brief.

-Ask students to write down these design constraints.
+Ask students to list the design constraints.